Karchan, Markazi

-Karchan (كارچان) (Note: Also romanized as Kārchān; also known as Kārchon and Kharshān) is a city in, and the capital of, Masumiyeh District of Arak County, Markazi province, Iran.
+Karchan (كارچان) (Note: Also romanized as Kārchān; also known as Kārchon and Kharshān) is a city in, and the capital of, Masumiyeh District in Arak County, Markazi province, Iran.

 Demographics

 Population

 At the time of the 2006 National Census, Karchan's population was 3,530 in 964 households, when it was a village in Masumiyeh Rural District of the Central District.
 The following census in 2011 counted 3,752 people in 1,131 households, by which time the rural district had been separated from the district in the formation of Masumiyeh District.
-Karchan was elevated to the status of a city.
+At the same time, Karchan was converted to a city.
 The 2016 census measured the population of the city as 3,743 people in 1,128 households.